REMOVAL OF INFECTED TOOTH THROUGH ROOT CANAL TREATMENT

-At Glasshouse dental, we have a team of skilful and professionally trained dentists who can effectively perform various dental procedures at low and affordable root canal costs, including root canal is a challenging experience, and we provide our clients with maximum and long-lasting results.
+At Glasshouse Dental, we have a team of skillful and professionally trained dentists who can effectively perform various dental procedures at low and affordable root canal costs, including root canal is a challenging experience, and we provide our clients with maximum and long-lasting results.

 WHEN DO YOU NEED A ROOT CANAL TREATMENT?

 Root Canal in Toronto is performed if the soft part of teeth, also known as the pulp, is infected, injured or damaged.

 - Deep decay because of an untreated cavity.